frank0434/Master/07tipsANDtricks/Q & A notes.md

 Observations:
 1. Calibration against different component will yield different best fit stats.
-  For example, only calibrate the top layer will select the poor performance of overview predictions in general.
+  For example, only calibrate the top layer will decrease the performance of overview predictions for soil water profile in general.
+2. stats are not looking good if use s

 # 20200818
 Slurp model results show there could be different RFV for each layer.